Priyasunil26/KubernetesKustomization/kubernetes.md

 ### 1. Create and Connect to a Kubernetes Cluster

 Before deploying Bold BI, you need to create and connect to a Kubernetes cluster.
-Refer to the table below for instructions based on your chosen cloud provider or on-premise setup:
+Please refer to the table below for instructions tailored to your selected cloud provider's cluster setup.

 | Cloud Providers            | Cluster Creation                                                                                      | Cluster Connection                                                                                           |
 |----------------------------|-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|